Books Set in Iowa, Kansas, Kentucky, Missouri, and Nebraska

 Along the way, readers meet a cast of equally fascinating characters, from Wyatt Earp and his brothers to Holliday's lover, the spirited Kate Harony.
 Russell weaves a rich tapestry of historical detail into the novel, drawing on extensive research to bring the era to life.

 The Persian Pickle Club brings you into the lives of gossipy quilters in a Kansas farming town.
-In a town where crops are suffering from the ongoing Dust Bowl drought, and the job market is just as dry, a young farmer's wife finds her weekly respite in the quilting club.
+While crops are suffering from the ongoing drought and the job market is just as dry, a young farmer’s wife finds her weekly respite in the quilting club.

 But when a new club member stirs up a big secret, the women must unite in a new way to protect each other.